 Paintings by George Teichmann are featured on our popular Beringia posters, and can be seen throughout this website.
 They depict the vast Beringian landscape and its impressive flora and fauna.
 George also painted the background for the Strange and Familiar exhibit at the Centre.

-More of Jan's work can be found in prominent museums throughout Canada, the United States and Europe, including the Denver Museum of Nature & Science, and the Morris Thompson Cultural & Visitors Centre in Fairbanks, Alaska.
+More of Jan's work can be found in prominent museums throughout Canada, the United States and Europe, including the Denver Museum of Nature & Science, and the Morris Thompson Cultural and Visitors Centre in Fairbanks, Alaska.

 Lillian Loponen painter - Keno, Alaska and Whitehorse, Yukon loponenarts.com